FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 November 21, 1970 -- Boston scored three third period goals and won 5-2 in Philly.
 Gerry Cheevers (33 saves), Phil Esposito and Don Marcotte (two goals each) led Boston.
-Bobby Clarke scored both Flyers' goals.
-Bernie Parent played the last two periods after Doug Favell was pulled due to a knee injury which sidelined him 18 days.
+Bobby Clarke had two goals.
+Bernie Parent played the last two periods after Doug Favell was pulled due to a knee injury.

-December 12, 1970 -- Ken Hodge scored a first period PPG in Boston's 1-0 road win as Doug Favell (37 saves) and Gerry Cheevers (33 saves) hooked up.
+December 12, 1970 -- Ken Hodge scored a first period PPG and Gerry Cheevers made 33 saves in Boston's 1-0 road win.
+Doug Favell made 37 saves for the Flyers.
 Derek Sanderson, while penalized, entered the crowd and fought two Flyers' fans after one called him "an animal."
 Reporters who witnessed the fray said that Sanderson cursed referee John Ashley which led to jeers and he then spat at the fans.

 January 3, 1971 -- Johnny Bucyk had a hat trick and Gerry Cheevers made 32 saves in the Bruins' 5-1 win in Philly.

 January 28, 1971 -- Gerry Cheevers made 32 saves and Ken Hodge scored twice in Boston's 6-2 win.

 January 31, 1971 -- The Flyers acquired Rick MacLeish and Danny Schock from Boston for Mike Walton.